Genesis 6:1-22

 Vs. 1-4 The first four verses give us five stages that make up the crumbling of a society which eventually leads to God’s judgment.

-- 2, 4 Compromise: “sons of God saw the daughters of men; that they were beautiful; and they took wives for themselves of all whom they chose.”
-Whatever else may be said about this verse one thing is certain no matter what your interpretation, societies down fall came about through compromise, the godly with the ungodly.
+- Second, Compromise: “sons of God saw the daughters of men; that they were beautiful; and they took wives for themselves of all whom they chose.”
+Whatever else may be said about this verse one thing is certain no matter what your interpretation, society’s fall came about through compromise, the godly with the ungodly.
 Now to understand just what is meant about that compromise we will need to determine three things:

 - Who are the sons of God?